Faculty & Staff Directory

 Stephen Fell has been Director of the St. Mark's Jazz Band since 2004 and is the school's primary guitar teacher.
 He is an active performing and recording artist across a broad stylistic spectrum with appearances at festivals, universities, and clubs in North America, Europe, and Asia.
 In addition to several releases with his original jazz group, Clear Audience, he has appeared on dozens of recordings ranging from jazz, funk, experimental, rock, reggae, R&B, to West African styles.
 Clear Audience's release, "Medicine Ball", was chosen by the Boston Globe as one of the best local jazz albums of 2015.
 He holds a bachelor of music in Jazz Performance from Berklee College of Music.

-A SM alum, Ms. Finnerty is a graduate of Bowdoin College where she majored in psychology and french.
+A SM alum, Class of 2011, Ms. Finnerty is a graduate of Bowdoin College where she majored in psychology and french.
 While at Bowdoin, Ms. Finnerty was a field hockey and ice hockey captain.
 She is joining us from Holderness School in Plymouth, NH where she teaches French and coaches field hockey and ice hockey.
 At SM, Ms. Finnerty will teach French and Psychology, and coach field hockey, ice hockey, and softball.
 Ms. Finnerty will be living in the Main Building.

 Biography Holder of the Weezie Foundation Chair in English, Dr. Glomset has taught English at St. Mark’s since 2000.
 He teaches a wide variety of electives, including courses on contemporary Caribbean literature and on Dante.
 He is passionate about interdisciplinary writing, travel and music of all kinds.
 Outside of the classroom, he coaches soccer and tennis.